yaogeym/java-project/README.md

 ---

 ## 🌍 English Introduction

-This repository gathers Java graduation-design documentation and project reports—covering domains like hotel management, logistics, e-commerce, mini-programs, etc.—for CS students.
+This repository includes multiple **Java graduation design project description documents and project reports**, with themes such as **SSM, SpringBoot, SpringBoot+Vue, JavaWeb, mini programs** and other technology stacks.

 ---